 About the Tests

-Loading from the Server
+Delivering from the Web Server

-Loading from Amazon S3
+Delivering from Amazon S3

-Loading from Amazon Cloudfront
+Delivering from Amazon CloudFront

 This goes to show that while offloading your images and assets to S3 can be a smart move to save space or backup your content, it shouldn’t be thought of as a massive performance boost.
 Depending on your location and proximity to the server, loading from S3 may actually hurt your performance more than help.

 If you want your website to load quickly for a larger audience, a CDN is a no brainer, and will often be the fastest option.
-Have you ran any of your own benchmarks or use a CDN to serve your assets?
+Have you run any of your own benchmarks or use a CDN to serve your assets?
 Let us know in the comments below.